 Need a Phoenix Real Estate Attorney?
 Call (888) 464-9958

 Do you need legal advice concerning the terms of a commercial lease?
-The Phoenix real estate attorneys at Schern Richardson Finter Decker, PLC are here to help.
+The Phoenix real estate attorneys at Schern Richardson Finter Decker are here to help.
 We have successfully represented clients in complex commercial disputes, litigation, and real estate transactions.
 Our attorneys are skilled negotiators and are ready to fight for you in court when necessary.

 Questions regarding the terms of your lease?
 Schedule a free consultation to discover your options.